Your area Not set — showing everywhere

 Addressed

-Mr. Brown expressed concern about differences between yield plans and final proposals and asked how residents can stay informed about future changes or similar developments in the neighborhood.
+Mr. Brown expressed concern regarding the discrepancies between initial yield plans and final proposals.
+He also asked how residents can stay informed about future developments in the neighborhood.
 Key concern

 Board response